Can supervise: YES

-Levitz, L, Reich, J & Hodge, C 2018, 'Posterior capsular complication rates with femtosecond laser-assisted cataract surgery: a consecutive comparative cohort and literature review.', Clinical ophthalmology (Auckland, N.Z.), vol. 12, pp. 1701-1706.View/Download from: UTS OPUS or Publisher's site
+Levitz, L, Reich, J & Hodge, C 2018, 'Posterior capsular complication rates with femtosecond laser-assisted cataract surgery: a consecutive comparative cohort and literature review.', Clinical ophthalmology (Auckland, N.Z.), vol. 12, pp. 1701-1706.View/Download from: Publisher's site

 The aim of the study was to determine whether femtosecond-assisted laser cataract surgery (FLACS) reduces the posterior capsular complication (PCC) rate compared to manual cataract surgery when performed by an experienced surgeon.We reviewed 2,021 consecutive FLACS procedures between 1 June 2012 and 30 August 2017.
 All cases of posterior capsular rupture (PCR) with or without vitreous prolapse or zonular dialysis (ZD) that prevented an in-the-bag placement of the intraocular lens were included.
 Risk factors were noted and outcomes documented.Six eyes of 2,021 (0.3%) who underwent FLACS had either a PCR or ZD.
 One eye (0.25%) of 403 eyes that had manual cataract surgery had a PCR.
 There was no significant difference in outcomes.
 Risk factors included advanced age, dense nuclei, pseudoexfoliation and small pupil.
 Only a single case in the FLACS series may have been directly attributed to the FLACS procedure.This study provides evidence that there is no significant difference in the PCC rate between FLACS and manual cataract surgery in the hand of an experienced surgeon who performs >350 cases annually.
 This low rate of complications may be achieved by less experienced surgeons adopting FLACS.

-Roberts, TV, Hodge, C, Sutton, G & Lawless, M 2018, 'Comparison of Hill-radial basis function, Barrett Universal and current third generation formulas for the calculation of intraocular lens power during cataract surgery', Clinical and Experimental Ophthalmology, vol. 46, no. 3, pp. 240-246.View/Download from: UTS OPUS or Publisher's site
+Roberts, TV, Hodge, C, Sutton, G & Lawless, M 2018, 'Comparison of Hill-radial basis function, Barrett Universal and current third generation formulas for the calculation of intraocular lens power during cataract surgery', Clinical and Experimental Ophthalmology, vol. 46, no. 3, pp. 240-246.View/Download from: Publisher's site

 © 2017 Royal Australian and New Zealand College of Ophthalmologists.
 Importance: This study represents a novel comparison of recently introduced intraocular lens power calculation formulas.
 Background: To compare current new generation formulas for calculating the intraocular lens power for a standard cohort of patients undergoing cataract and lens replacement surgery in a private group practice in Australia.
 Design: Retrospective case series comparison.
 Participants: Postoperative results from 400 consecutive patients undergoing implantation of an SN60WF intraocular lens post cataract removal by 12 surgeons were used.
 Methods: Refractive outcomes were compared with expected targets to determine the predicted refractive outcomes using the Hill-radial basis function, Barrett Universal II and readily available third or fourth generation intraocular lens power calculation formulas.
 Main Outcome Measure: Mean absolute predicted error.
 Results: The mean absolute predicted difference ranged from 0.30 to 0.34 D. There was no overall significant difference in the predicted difference or variance between formulas.
 All formulas achieved greater than 78.3% of eyes within ±0.5 D of intended refraction.
 The Hill-radial basis function and Barrett formulas provided the lowest mean numerical error compared with existing formulas in short and long eyes, respectively.
 The Barrett Universal II formula had the lowest percentage of refractive surprises ( > 1 D from predicted error) across all axial lengths.
 Conclusions and Relevance: Acceptable outcomes can be achieved with optical biometry, consistent surgical technique and use of current intraocular lens power calculation formulas.
 The Barrett Universal II formula may provide the lowest risk of refractive surprise compared with other intraocular lens power calculation formulas.